-An update for Apple File Conduit 2 was recently pushed on a shady Chinese Cydia repository.
-Here’s how you can download and install AFC2 on iOS 11-11.3.1 firmware.
+Apple File Conduit 2 has been updated for iOS 13 firmware.
+Here’s how you can download and install AFC2 on iPhone/iPad.

-Apple File Conduit unlocks filesystem access over USB on Windows or macOS if you have a jailbreak.
-Originally developed by Saurik, the project is now independently maintained by Jake James and Michael.
+Apple File Conduit 2 unlocks filesystem access over USB on Windows or macOS on jailbroken devices.
+Originally developed by Saurik, the project is now maintained by Ichitaso.

-For those who don’t know, there are other similar tools around, such as Unrestr1ct0r and House Arrest Fix.
+For those who don’t know, there are other similar tools around like Unrestr1ct0r and House Arrest Fix.

-However, these unofficial alternatives break iTunes syncing or give you partial access to app containers or directories.
+However, these unofficial alternatives break iTunes sync or grant partial access to app containers or directories.
 If you are using any of these tools, be sure to uninstall them before you install AFC2.

 Why is root filesystem access important?